florenceasitwas/site/_sources/paatz-smn.md

 made to combine these panels into a single display wall.
 Christ is enthroned in the center and hands the keys and book to St. Peter and St. Thomas Aquinas, who are kneeling next to him;
-Mary, the Archangel Michael and St. Catherine of Alexandria stand to the left, St. John the Baptist, St. Paul and St. Laurence to the right; on the predella, the rapture of St. Thomas Aquinas at Mass, St. Peter Walking on the Sea, and the trilogy from the Legend of St. Lawrence: The intervention of St. at the weighing of souls by the angel Michael (left), saving the soul of Emperor Henry II (with the death depicted in the center), and the devil fleeing past a hermit with the handle of the chalice to be weighed (right).
+Mary, the Archangel Michael and St. Catherine of Alexandria stand to the left, St. John the Baptist, St. Paul and St. Laurence to the right; on the predella, the rapture of *St. Thomas Aquinas at Mass*, *St. Peter Walking on the Sea*, and the trilogy from the *Legend of St. Lawrence*: The intervention of St. at the weighing of souls by the angel Michael (left), saving the soul of Emperor Henry II (with the death depicted in the center), and the devil fleeing past a hermit with the handle of the chalice to be weighed (right).